denisewong1/AFL-Statistics/notebooks.md

 ### 00* Data Gathering & Cleaning
 Data gathering will ideally be done here.
 If any errors are spotted in the future we need to come back to this set of notebooks to fix it before progressing.
 001_compile_data_ftsy : scrape weekly data from footywire
-002_compile_data_fitzroy : scrape weekly data from afltables - to be used for all future research
+002_collate_footywire_multiseason : collate and clean all fantasy data across seasons - to be used for all future research
-003_compile_data_ftsy_breakeven : calculate fantasy round values and predict breakevens - makes copy in app directory
-004_collate_footywire_multiseason : collate and clean all fantasy data across seasons - to be used for all future research
+003_collate_fitzroy_multiseason : scrape weekly data from afltables - to be used for all future research

 ### 01* Feature Creation from Models